Darkelf2024/Darkelf-Browser/README.md

 ### 1. Tuta/Proton Login Access Issue
 - **Problem**: Login access fails due to a **Content Security Policy (CSP)** issue.
 - **Details**: This occurs when website CSP rules block specific scripts or resources, causing login failures.
+- JavaScript, Cookies, local Storage need to be enabled for Login to appear - But still working on this.

 ### 2. Adblockparser Accuracy
 - **Problem**: The **adblockparser** tool is not 100% accurate in identifying and blocking all ads and trackers.